 DAYS ON MARKET

-- The average number of days it took to sell a home dropped one day when compared to the third quarter of 2018.
+- The average number of days it took to sell a home in the first quarter of this year dropped seven days compared to the first quarter of 2019.

-- Thurston County was the tightest market in Western Washington, with homes taking an average of only 20 days to sell.
-There were six counties where the length of time it took to sell a home dropped compared to the same period a year ago.
-Market time rose in six counties, while two counties were unchanged.
+- Pierce County was the tightest market in Western Washington, with homes taking an average of only 29 days to sell.
+All but two counties — San Juan and Clallam — saw the length of time it took to sell a home drop compared to the same period a year ago.

-- Across the entire region, it took an average of 38 days to sell a home in the third quarter.
-This was down 3 days compared to the second quarter of this year.
+- Across the entire region, it took an average of 54 days to sell a home in the first quarter of the year — up 8 days compared to the fourth quarter of 2019.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.
-I am leaving the needle in the same position as the first and second quarters, as demand appears to still be strong.

 As Chief Economist for Windermere Real Estate, Matthew Gardner is responsible for analyzing and interpreting economic data and its impact on the real estate market on both a local and national level.
 Matthew has over 30 years of professional experience both in the U.S. and U.K.